insidewhy/the-party/README.markdown

    * AMD module systems (require).
    * Non-modular systems (by concatenating modules with their dependencies into a single output file).
  * Test cases for all features (using mocha).
- * Uses esprima for parsing and escodegen for code generation, allows codebase to be small and fast (can compile itself in less than 0.2 seconds on a reasonably powerful laptop).
+ * Uses esprima for parsing and escodegen for code generation, allows codebase to be small and fast (can compile itself in less than 0.5 seconds on a mid-powered laptop).
  * Grunt task runner to make development a bit easier.

 ## Usage